 Alternatively, choose an accommodation that includes a washing machine.

 In light of occasional acts of terrorism, this might be your biggest concern.
 My view is: go anyway!
-I discussed why in Choosing a destination in a time of terrorism just after the Berlin Christmas market attack in 2016.
+I discussed why in Choosing a destination in a time of terrorism just after the Berlin Christmas market attack in 2016, but it still applies.

 Big cities like New York, London, Paris, and San Francisco are great for solo travel for women, but so are plenty of other places.
 Tokyo, for example, or Seoul or Berlin or Prague or Hong Kong or Melbourne … well, there are lots of places you could go.
 Pretty much anywhere, actually, is good for women traveling alone.

 I’m assuming, though, that this advice is for relatively inexperienced solo travelers.
 I’m also assuming you’re from the US as most of my readers are.